tcrouzet/geogram/README.md

 # Geogram

-Geogram tracks adventures with Telegram Messenger.
+Geogram is a web app to tracks adventures.

 Look an implementation at [geo.zefal.com](https://geo.zefal.com/).

-You have to import geogram.sql in a MySQL database, create a Telegram Bot with a Token, a Weather API Token, then set admin/secret-model.php and rename as admin/secret.php.
+You have to import app/database/schema.sql in a MySQL database, then set app/config/config.php file.

-Finaly you have to open webhook.php from the web to activate your bot webhook.

 ### Telegram (optional)

 1. Open @BotFather
 2. In BotFather, /setdomain@YourBotName yourWebApp (/setdomain@GeoBikepacking_bot https://geo.zefal.com/api/?view=telegram)

+Finaly you have to open webhook.php from the web to activate your bot webhook.

 ### To Do

 Cron task for weather and cities…
 Factorize popup and story, add tools to edit, delete… Last x days, API side
-Telegram mode
-Logo
 Debugs :-)